naturephile/list_all_files/README.md

 Simply click on script and enter path in CMDPRMPT.

-Script will generate one .txt file with all files.
+Script will generate one .txt file with all the details.